Kate Garraway: Radio

 Garraway's broadcasting career began with BBC Radio Oxford, and she had become an Independent Television News trainee journalist by 1994.

-On 18 and 19 August 2012, Garraway co-presented two episodes of Weekend Breakfast (with Colin Paterson).
+On 18 and 19 August 2012, Garraway co-presented two episodes of BBC Radio 5 Live's Weekend Breakfast (with Colin Paterson).
 Over the weekend of 8 September, Garraway again presented Weekend Breakfast with Paterson.
 On 6 October 2013, she stood in for Andrew Castle for a show on LBC Radio.

 Since March 2014, Garraway has presented Mid Mornings with Kate Garraway 10am–1pm on Smooth Radio.

 Books

 She released her first book on 9 March 2017, entitled The Joy of Big Knickers (or learning to love the rest of your life).

 On 29 April 2021, Garraway's latest book entitled The Power of Hope was released.

 Charity work and awards

 Garraway is a charity ambassador for the Make-A-Wish Foundation.

 Garraway was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to broadcasting, journalism and charity.